abdulrahim46/CardSlider-Demo/README.md

 ## Framework Used
 CardSlider for sliding effect and scrolling through to different cards and modify some files to our need. iCarousel for second Demo carsousel effect.
+I didn't used any network library for fetching network request just the Apple native URLSession Class from Fondation framework but I would prefer Alamofire over it.